-As the financial assets and financial liabilities are measured at fair value through profit and loss and the balance is material, significant judgement and assumptions are exercised by management in determining the fair value.
-We consider these judgements and assumptions to be a key audit matter due to high estimation uncertainty.
+The investment in subsidiary and the preference shares issued (other financial liabilities) are measured at fair value through profit and loss.
+The year-end balance of these line items are material and significant judgement and assumptions are applied by management in determining these fair values.
+We consider these judgements and assumptions to be a key audit matter due to the high estimation uncertainty.

-The valuation of the asset and liability is based on the discounted future cash flows from the underlying investment and cash available to settle the liability.
+The valuation of the investment in subsidiary and the preference shares issued (other financial liabilities) is based on the discounted future cash flows from the underlying investment and cash available to settle the liabilities.
 There are estimations involved in the forecasting of the future cash flows, the discount rate used and the annual inflation rate.

-The future cash flows are highly dependent on the revenue of the underlying investment which is based on the wind forecast of the project company up until the end of the Power Purchase Agreement with Eskom in 2036.
-Therefore, the forecast of the cash flows is a significant assumption impacting the valuation of the financial instruments.
+The future cash flows are highly dependent on the revenue of the underlying investment which is based on the solar forecast of the project company up until the end of the 20-year Power Purchase Agreement.